 It goes without saying that there is no shortage of buyers and reservations, for the most diverse fears.
 Hall says there are as many (fears) as there are potential dangers.
 A new pandemic, terrorism, global climate change leading to food shortages, global economic collapse and volcanoes.

-And what are $ 500.000 to $ 3 million (these are the prices) in exchange for survival?
+And what are 500.000 dollars up to 3 million dollars (these are the prices) in exchange for survival?
 There is no price for the opportunity to stay alive after a universal judgment.

 Who are the customers?